TickleThePanda/carpe-dm/src/view/adventures/the-vanquished-chapter-4.md

 > quietly on a clutching a green travellers pack closely.
 >
 > The captain bows again, greeting you in the same way as before: "I,
-> Beiren To-kin, welcome you to my vessel, the Lunar Allure.
+> Beiren Ty-kin, welcome you to my vessel, the Lunar Allure.
 This is
 > Dordan To'Il-kin *(gesturing to the working elf)*, and these are Addan
 > To'Il'Ty-kin, Yellar To'Ty-kin, and Ianfir To'Lath-kin *(gesturing to
 > the other elves who bow)*.
 Over there *(gesturing to the sitting elf)*